 The complete lightning protection for sailing yachts and motor boats.
 The core of our lightning protection is the DDCE inhibitor system from Dinnteco.
 This innovative system protects your yacht against direct lightning strikes.
 In addition we offer further protection against indirect strikes from the water and for the shore connection.

-The manufacturer Dinnteco has been installing this technology on buildings, sensitive industrial plants, historical facilities and any buildings that need to be protected from lightning for more than 15 years.
+The manufacturer Dinnteco has been installing this technology on buildings, sensitive industrial plants, historical facilities and any buildings that need to be protected from lightning for more than 20 years.
+More than 8.000 units has been installed.

 In the past the marine market was not the focus of attention which is now reflected by the extra developed Marine DDCE.
 The system was developed explicitly for the requirements and rough conditions at sea